Hexagonal structures in 2D Navier-Stokes flows: Statement of the main results

 \item[ii)] or, simply, in the setting of Theorem~\ref{th:strong},

 \end{itemize} \end{theorem}

 Figure~\ref{fig1} (middle) offers a possible visualization of this theorem.
 A different way to visualize the conclusion of Theorem~\ref{th:hexagonal} is to perform an inverse stereographic projection and to draw the images of the level lines of $|v(t)-v_0|$ on the stereographic sphere: our theorem predicts that close the north stereographic pole the level lines tend to have a snowflake shape with a hexagonal symmetry.
-On the other hand, there is no evidence that Theorem~\ref{th:hexagonal} indeed is related to the hexagonal pattern around Saturn's north pole mentioned in the abstract.
+Yet, Theorem~\ref{th:hexagonal} cannot be used to explain the physical phenomenon of Saturn's hexagon mentioned in the abstract.
 We refer to~\cite{PNAS-2020} for a recent analysis of the latter.
+Close to Saturn's north pole the hexagonal pattern is due to an hexagonal symmetry of the trajectories of fluid particles.
+The hexagonal structure in our paper appears as a symmetry of the absolute values of the components of $u(x, t)$ (for large $x$), but it is not a symmetry of the fluid velocity itself.

-\begin{example} If, in a given coordinate system, $v=u_2$ is the vertical component of Leray's solution, then the proof will show that one can take $\sigma_t=(|z(t)|^2/z(t)^2)$, which is well defined because of the assumption $L(t)\not=0$.
+\begin{example} If, in a given coordinate system, $v=u_2$ is the vertical component of Leray's solution, then the proof will show that one can take $\zeta_t=(|z(t)|^2/z(t)^2)$, which is well defined because of the assumption $L(t)\not=0$.
 Here, $z(t)$ is given by~\eqref{complex}.
-For the horizontal component, $v=u_1$, one has $\sigma_t=(-|z(t)|^2/z(t)^2)$.
+For the horizontal component, $v=u_1$, one has $\zeta_t=(-|z(t)|^2/z(t)^2)$.
 So the two hexagonal structures associated with the horizontal and vertical components of $u$ are always obtained from each-other performing a rotation of $\pm\pi/6$. \end{example}

 The proof of the above theorems relies on a refinement of an asymptotic formula for Navier--Stokes flows in $\R^d$, $d\ge2$,

 first established in~\cite{BraV07} under appropriate decay assumptions on $u_0$.
 (See also Lemarié-Rieusset's book~\cite[Theorem 4.12]{Lem16} and~\cite{KukR11}): See~\eqref{def:Ha} below for the definition of the scalar function~$H$.
 The crucial observation of the present paper is that, focusing on the two-dimensional case, we can put in evidence two very important properties specific of planar fluids that, surprisingly, remained unnoticed in earlier studies.
 The first one is that, when $d=2$, the map $x\mapsto|\nabla H(x,t)|$ is a radial function.
 The second one is that each components of $\nabla H(\cdot,t)$ possess exactly six zeros on the unit circle, that are the vertex of a (time-dependent) regular hexagon.
 Let us emphasize that the explicit expression of $\nabla H(\cdot,t)$ reduces the proof of both properties to a short and elementary computation.
 This computation is contained in Section~\ref{sec:proofth}.